 Other Active Ways to Explore Glacier National Park

-Outside the park in the town of Browning, the Blackfoot Nation Reservation encourages visitors to póóhsapoot! – Come here! – to learn the tribe’s history and cultural practice kept alive for many years through times of hardship and strife.
+Outside the park in the town of Browning, the Blackfeet Nation Reservation encourages visitors to póóhsapoot! – Come here!
+Since their tribal lands closed for the COVID-19 pandemic, entry has been strictly controlled.
+Check their website for the latest protocols, as a visit is a great way to learn the tribe’s history.
 The Blackfeet are one of the six tribes out of 564 in the United States who still live on their ancestral lands.
-There’s also a golf course and a casino within the reservation grounds.
+Their cultural practices were kept alive for many years through times of hardship and strife.
+Today, as times change, there’s also a golf course and a casino within the reservation grounds.

-If you haven’t had your fill of National Parks, just across the border with Canada is Waterton Lakes National Park, which connects to Glacier.
-Waterton Lakes offers great hiking, scenic boat cruises, and several scenic drives centered around the town of Waterton.
+If you haven’t had your fill of national parks, just across the border with Canada is Waterton Lakes National Park, which connects to Glacier.
+In 1932, UNESCO designated both parks combined as Waterton Glacier International Peace Park, now on their World Heritage list.
+Waterton Lakes offers great hiking, mountain scenery, scenic boat cruises, wildlife and wildflowers.
+On the Canada side, there are several scenic drives centered around the town of Waterton.

 Lodging In & Around Glacier National Park

-It’s easiest and most convenient to stay within the park, but spots fill up quickly, especially for the months of July and August, so try to make reservations as early as possible.
+It’s easiest and most convenient to stay within the park, but lodging fills up quickly.
+Especially for travel during July and August, make reservations as early as possible.
 There are a variety of options in the park, from historic hotels to motel type lodging to backcountry chalets.